HeidiRichburg/studious-potato/index.md

 - [develop with Jekyll locally](https://jekyllrb.com/docs/)
 - [configure a custom domain](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site)

+## Below is all the stuff that was included with the theme....
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/HeidiRichburg/studious-potato/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.